 Stanford Pediatric IBD and Celiac Disease Research Program Seed Grants

-The awards will provide up to 2 years of funding to support a wide range of scientific approaches with the potential to advance our understanding of pediatric IBD and celiac disease in the following areas including but not limited to:
+The awards will provide up to 2 years of funding to support a wide range of scientific approaches with the potential to advance our understanding of pediatric IBD and celiac disease.

 |Request for Application||October 9, 2020|

 |LOI Deadline||November 18, 2020|